 Adnan Kassar School of Business

 LAU has earned accreditation for its Adnan Kassar School of Business.
 Its undergraduate and graduate programs are accredited by the Association to Advance Collegiate Schools of Business (AACSB).
-The programs are: B.S. in Business Studies, B.S. in Economics, B.S. in Hospitality and Tourism Management, Master of Business Administration (M.B.A) and Executive Master of Business Administration (E.M.B.A).
+The accredited programs are: B.S. in Business Studies, B.S. in Economics, B.S. in Hospitality and Tourism Management, Master of Business Administration (M.B.A) and Executive Master of Business Administration (E.M.B.A).

 Bachelor of Architecture

-The Bachelor of Architecture degree at LAU is officially recognized by the French Ministry of Culture and Communication, thus allowing graduates to practice in France and the European Union.
+The Bachelor of Architecture degree at LAU is officially recognized by the French Ministry of Culture and Communication, allowing graduates to practice in France and the European Union.
 In addition, the program is in the process of being reviewed for accreditation by the National Architectural Accrediting Board (NAAB) which accredits all architecture programs in the United States.